Essential Math IVA

 Welcome!
 My name is Jamie Weisz and I am excited to start my SIXTEENTH year as a special education teacher.
 I am originally from Bismarck, North Dakota and I am a graduate of Mandan High School.
 I attended the University of North Dakota from 1997 to 2003 earning my B.S. in Elementary Education and M.Ed. in Special Education.
 In the summer of 2001, I furthered my educational and leadership skills by working at the U.S. Space Camp in Huntsville, Alabama.
 As a Space Camp Counselor, I had the privilege of instructing children of all ages, even adults, about the history of space exploration through lectures, hands-on activities, and space shuttle simulations.
 It was the best summer job, ever!
 I spent my first seven years of teaching in Cadillac, Michigan (near Traverse City, MI).
 It was hard to say goodbye to a school where I felt that I had made a true difference in my students’ lives.
 Accepting another teaching position at a middle school in Apple Valley, Minnesota, made the transition an easy one.
 The past three years I have served as a special education teacher here at Coon Rapids High School teaching English and Math in a small group and co-teaching setting.
 Outside of school, I love to swim, bike, camp, fish, and travel.
 I also enjoy attending concerts at the many venues Minneapolis/St. Paul has to offer.

-Successfully meeting four of five CARDS expectations each day will result in a student earning, at most, one spin for our "Spin to Win" Cardinal Cash incentive program (teacher-created interactive Smartboard spinner similar to Wheel of Fortune).
-The students can use their earned Cardinal Cash from the spinner to purchase a lower-priced item (pack of gum, district-approved healthy snack/beverage) or save their Cardinal Cash to purchase a higher-priced item.
+Successfully meeting four of five CARDS expectations each day will result in a student earning, at most, one spin for our "Spin to Win" CARDS program (teacher-created interactive Smartboard spinner similar to Wheel of Fortune).
+The students can use their earned Cardinal Cash from the spinner to purchase a lower-priced item (pack of gum, district-approved healthy snack/beverage) or save their Cardinal Cash to purchase a higher-priced item (Beats by Dre, Go Pro, signed item from an athlete, artist, or band).

 Below are a list of videos that I have coordinated for my students.